StunlockStudios/vrising-dedicated-server-instructions/1.1.x-pc/INSTRUCTIONS.md

 If you want others to connect to your server, make sure you allow the program through the firewall.
 You might also need to forward ports on your router.
 To do this, please follow your manufacturer's instructions for your particular router.
 If you want your server to show up on the server list you need to make sure that both the specified queryPort and gamePort is open in your firewall and forwarded on your router, otherwise just opening/forwarding the gamePort will be enough.

+## Server Administration
+To become an administrator in the game you will first need to modify the `adminlist.txt` file in the `<PersistentDataPath>/Settings/` folder with your steamId (one steamId per line).
+This can be done without restarting your server.
+To become an administrator in the game you need to enable the console in the options menu, bring it down with `~` and authenticate using the `adminauth` console command.
+Once an administrator you can use a number of administrative commands like `banuser`, `bancharacter`, `banned`, `unban` and `kick`.

+If you ban users through the in-game console the server will automatically modify the `banlist.txt` located under `<PersistentDataPath>/Settings/` but you can also modify this manually (one steamId per line).

 # Save Files
 The default location for save files are:
 * Windows: `%USERPROFILE%\AppData\LocalLow\Stunlock Studios\VRisingServer\Saves`